-The registered manager, the office manager and care co-ordinator informed us that a service was not provided until they had been to meet and assess the person in their home surroundings or in hospital.
+The provider and the registered manager informed us that a service was not provided until they had been to meet and assess the person in their home surroundings or in hospital.
 Whenever possible a family member was also present.
-People we spent time with in the community told us the managers and coordinators had visited them on occasion.
+People we spent time with in the community told us the registered manager and senior carer had visited them on numerous occasions.

 We saw records of these assessments in people's care files.
 The assessment forms had been completed in detail and recorded the agreement for the service to be provided.
 The forms were signed by the person requiring the service or a family member.
-Following this, the office manager or coordinators gave information about the person to staff on their first visit to ensure the appropriate and agreed care was going to be provided.
-This was confirmed the five care staff we spoke with.
+Following this, the registered manager or senior carer gave information about the person to staff on their first visit to ensure the appropriate and agreed care was going to be provided.
+This was confirmed the care staff we spoke with.